amcpherson/remixt/README.md

 ## Setup

 Download and setup of the reference genome and 1000 genomes dataset is automated.
 Select a directory on your system that will contain the reference data, herein referred to as `$ref_data_dir`.
-The `$ref_data_dir` directory will be used in many of the subsequent scripts when running demix.
+The `$ref_data_dir` directory will be used in many of the subsequent scripts when running remixt.

 Download the reference data and build the required indexes:

     python setup/create_ref_data.py $ref_data_dir

-Demix also requires a mappability file, which can be time consuming to build.
+ReMixT also requires a mappability file, which can be time consuming to build.
 The script `setup/mappability_bwa.py` will build a mappability file compatible with the bwa aligner.
 If your bam files are produced using a different aligner, you may want to consider generating a mappability file for your aligner by writing a modified the `setup/mappability_bwa.py` script.

 Build the mappability file: